Dog Bite Injuries and Tennessee Law | Nashville Lawyers

 In the State of Tennessee, a dog owner may be liable for dog bite injuries their dog causes under a few different legal theories.

 The first legal theory is referred to as “strict liability.”
 This means that the dog owner is automatically liable for any dog bite injuries their dog causes, regardless of whether or not they knew their dog was dangerous.

 The second legal theory is known as “the one bite rule.”
 Under this rule, a dog owner is only liable for dog bite injuries if they knew or should have known their dog was dangerous.
 This can be proven if the dog has previously bitten someone or shown other signs of aggression.

 If you have been injured by a dog in Tennessee, it is important to speak with an experienced personal injury attorney to determine which legal theories may apply to your case.

-People who have dog bite injuries in Tennessee have one year to file a personal injury lawsuit against the owner of the dog.
+According to the law in Tennessee, people who have dog bite injuries have one year to file a personal injury lawsuit against the dog’s owner.
 In most cases, one year begins on the date of the injury and closes one calendar year later.
-There are some exceptions and it’s important to speak to an attorney to see if any of the exceptions, which are rare, may apply.
+However, there are some exceptions to this rule.
+For example, if the dog’s owner was not aware of the dog’s aggressive tendencies, then the victim may have longer to file a lawsuit.
+It’s important to speak to an attorney to see if any of the exceptions may apply in your case.

 Are you not sure whether you have a dog bite injury case?
 Contact us to discuss it further and find out.